-All other references to Scripture and allusions to Scripture should have citations as well, using the term “see” rather than “cf.” For example:
+All other references to Scripture and allusions to Scripture should have citations as well.
+For example:

 St. Irenaeus wrote: “The blessed Apostles, then, having founded and built up the Church, committed into the hands of Linus the office of the episcopate” (Against Heresies, III, 3, 3).

-11. Don’t forget to include a brief author’s bio — one or two sentences providing a simple introduction to you for our readers (not a summary of the testimony).
+10. Don’t forget to include a brief author’s bio — two to three sentences providing a simple introduction to you for our readers (not a summary of the testimony).
 Feel free to include a personal website or blog address if you have one.

-12. Please submit the document in as a MS Word .doc or .docx file.
+11. Please submit the document as a MS Word .doc or .docx file.

 The CHNetwork edits all conversion stories in-house prior to publication.

 We regret that we’re unable to pay you for your story.
-But if we choose it for publication, we trust you’ll take considerable satisfaction in knowing what a help and inspiration it will be to our readers.
+But if we choose it for publication, we trust you’ll rejoice in knowing that your journey will be a help and inspiration to our readers.

-Please email your submission to Mary Clare Piecynski at [email protected].
-Include a phone number where we can contact you.
+Please email your submission to Denise Bossert at [email protected].

 Thanks again for thinking of us!